Steve Kroon

 - A PAC-Bayesian Generalization of a Result of Devroye (with Sarel Steel), Slides from a talk presented at the South African Statistical Conference, 2008 - This presentation highlights selected results from my PhD thesis concerning classical covering number bounds: a classical covering number bound for classification is generalized to regression and arbitrary ghost sample sizes, inter alia, and it is shown the resulting bound is actually a form of PAC-Bayesian bound employing a transductive "prior".

 - A Framework for Estimating Risk, Ph.D.
-Thesis, Stellenbosch University, 2008 - This research was related primarily to risk estimation, notably constructing confidence intervals for the risk of a fitted model from the data used to fit the model. (slides from thesis defence)
+Thesis, Stellenbosch University, 2008 - This research was related primarily to risk estimation, notably constructing confidence intervals for the risk of a fitted model from the data used to fit the model.

 - Getting to Grips with Support Vector Machines: Theory (with Christian Omlin), South African Statistical Journal, 38(2), pp. 93-114, 2004 - An introduction to the theory underlying SVMs, based on material in my Masters thesis.